phoe/articles/2022-xx-xx-static-let/static-let.md

                 #:partition-declarations)
 ```

 Still, it might be curious that we nonetheless import some other symbols from Serapeum.
-In fact, these are symbols with the same names as the ones are supposed to define functionality for!
+In fact, these are symbols with the same names as the ones we are supposed to define functionality for!

 ```lisp
   (:import-from #:serapeum